sajjadcodes/software-engineering-roadmap/README.md

 # Software Engineering Roadmap
-A detail software engineering roadmap with resources and guidelines.
+A detailed software engineering roadmap with resources and guidelines.